markeljanblaceri/Code-and-data/README.md

 # Code-and-data

-The repository contains the data and code for the replication of the results in the paper "Labor Market Flows in Albania: Estimating Job Finding and Employment Exit Probabilities".
+The repository houses the data and code necessary to replicate the findings of the paper **"Labor Market Flows in Albania: Estimating Job Finding and Employment Exit Probabilities"**.

-Data and results can be found on "Albania JFP.xlsx" file and the Matlab code is placed in "LaborMarket."
+The data and results are provided in the file **"Albania JFP.xlsx"**, while the Matlab code is available in **"LaborMarket.m"**.

+Results will be updated regularly and shared on my personal webpage https://sites.google.com/view/markeljanblaceri/home.